 - Two official transcripts (Download PDF)

-Request that official transcripts (one for APS, one for the student's portfolio) be sent to APU's School of Adult and Professional Studies for all degrees, certificates, and credentials earned prior to application to APU.
+Request that official transcripts (one for APS, one for the student's portfolio) be sent to APU's Professional Enrollment Services for all degrees, certificates, and credentials earned prior to application to APU.

 - A two sided copy of your CPR and BCLS certificate from the American Heart Association (AHA)